Northern Hardwood Forest

 While there are no short-term conservation risks for the Northern Hardwood Forest community at this time, it could experience significant changes in the composition or distribution in a changing climate.
 Some authors have suggested that species that are currently dominant in our Northern Hardwood Forests, such as sugar maple, eastern hemlock, red maple, or black cherry, could become less common in both high and low emissions scenarios (Iverson et al., 2008; Peters et al., 2020).
 Forest pests/pathogens could significantly impact tree species in this community type, including emerald ash borer (EAB; Agrilus planipennis), hemlock wooly adelgid (HWA; Adelges tsugae), and beech bark disease.
 Invasive plant species such as garlic mustard (Alliaria petiolata) and Japanese barberry (Berberis thunbergii) are also a threat to Northern Hardwood Forests.

 Throughout much of its range, the Northern Hardwood Forest has experienced forest fragmentation from roads, shallow gas development, and habitat conversion.
 Furthermore, the core range of the Northern Hardwood Forests overlaps with the shale gas region in Pennsylvania and New York.
-Development of the shale gas region, specifically the Marcellus Shale, may result in significant and continued fragmentation throughout the range in Pennsylvania.
+Unconventional shale gas development has resulted in significant and continued fragmentation throughout the range in Pennsylvania.

 Management

-Northern Hardwood Forests can be sustainably managed.
-However, forest conditions may require a specific plan to achieve management goals.
+Northern Hardwood Forests can be sustainably managed; however, forest conditions may require a specific plan to achieve management goals.
 Private landowners can consult with service foresters at the Pennsylvania Bureau of Forestry for more information on sustainable forest management practices that are best suited for their property.
-Invasive species treatment is encouraged.
+Invasive species management is encouraged.
 Management of white-tailed deer could improve forest regeneration in forests experiencing high herbivory pressure.

 Research Needs